Will I have to select one department to work in over the summer?

 What kind of training do you offer during the summer?

 Our summer associates all start on the same day and go through an orientation together.
-Throughout the summer, we feature training programs on various topics such as legal writing and networking, and summer associates often participate in workshops (such as deposition training) with our associates.
+Throughout the summer, we feature training programs on various topics such as legal writing and networking.
 This past summer, summer associates participated in a 5-day mock negotiation program, during which they received instruction in LBOs, term sheets, financing and due diligence.
 The program involved mock client meetings, document review, revision of an acquisition agreement, and a negotiation session.
-Our summer associates also participated in a 4-day trial advocacy training workshop, during which they received instruction in direct and cross-examination, opening and closing arguments, and developing a case strategy.
+Our summer associates also had the option to participate in a 4-day trial advocacy training workshop, during which they received instruction in direct and cross-examination, opening and closing arguments, and developing a case strategy.
 The program culminated in a day-long mock jury trial after which they watched the jury deliberate.
-Both programs received outstanding reviews from our summer associates.
+Both programs continue to receive outstanding reviews from our summer associates.

 Summer associates have attended PLI and City Bar Association continuing legal education programs during the summer.
-We also have informal discussions about functioning as a summer associate, meetings with clients to hear the clients' perspectives, and breakfasts and luncheons with the various departments to learn the specifics of each practice area.
+We also have informal discussions about functioning as a summer associate, law firm economics, the history of the firm told by founding partner Paul Roth, and programs with the various departments to learn the specifics of each practice area.

 Will I have to share an office?
 Do associates share?